 2. Veteran Typewriter

-If you are looking for a font that is easily readable and emulates typewriter letters, Veteran Typewriter can be the ideal one for you.
+If you are looking for a font for banner that is easily readable and emulates typewriter letters, Veteran Typewriter can be the ideal one for you.
 It resembles a Serif looking typeface and can be used for titles only.
 However, some designers and marketers do use it for call-to-actions too.
-When used correctly, it can look quite stylish, which will be the foremost thing in 2021.
+When used correctly, these banner fonts can look quite stylish, which will be the foremost thing in 2022.

 3. Poiret One

-Poiret One looks decorative, geometric, as well as innovative.
+Poiret One looks decorative, geometric, as well as innovative banner design font.
 It can be effectively used for titles, headlines, logos, labels, and signs.
-If you have a short message that you want to convey with a stylish font, you can use it for body text.
+If you have a short message that you want to convey with a stylish font banner design, you can use it for body text.
 You should use it in lowercase even though it looks appealing in all caps.
-It will reflect simplicity and straightforwardness with the friendly geometrics.
+Poiret will reflect simplicity and straightforwardness with the friendly geometrics.

 4. Luckiest Guy

 One who can draw attention in a few seconds – he’s the Luckiest Guy.
-Obviously, best suited for titles.
+Obviously, best font for banner titles.
 The font is similar to handwriting but written as a bold typeface.
 Note that it is available as Regular style, with uppercase letters only.

 If you do not prefer to use Luckiest Guy, you can use Knewave for your titles.
 Its bold typeface can emphasize the message you want to convey through the banner.
-It comes in a regular style and supports lowercase letters in an Italic style.
-Luckiest Guy and Knewave, both these fonts will get more popular in 2021 because of their custom hand-lettered typeface.
+This banner design font comes in a regular style and supports lowercase letters in an Italic style.
+Luckiest Guy and Knewave, both these fonts for banner design will get more popular in 2022 because of their custom hand-lettered typeface.

 6. Gill Sans